 Gonzaga University 502 E. Boone Ave.
 AD Box 37 Spokane, WA 99258

 Office Location AD 431J

-Eric Cunningham has been at Gonzaga since 2003.
-A specialist in modern Japanese history, Dr. Cunningham also teaches courses in world and East Asian history.
-He earned his BA in History from the University of Colorado in 1984, an MA in East Asian Languages and Literatures from the University of Oregon in 1999, and a PhD, History, also from the University of Oregon in 2004.
-Dr. Cunningham's other areas of scholarly interest include intellectual history, popular culture, psychedelia, postmodernism, literary critical theory, Zen Buddhism, and eschatology.
+Cunningham earned a BA in History from the University of Colorado in 1984, an MA in East Asian Languages and Literatures from the University of Oregon in 1999, and a PhD, History, also from the University of Oregon in 2004.
+Dr. Cunningham's other areas of scholarly interest include intellectual history, popular culture, psychedelia, postmodernism, literary critical theory, consciousness studies, Zen Buddhism, and eschatology.